Exciting news! We’re running a brand new series on Great Women of the Bible and the lessons they can teach us as we study their stories.

 Why We Should Study the Great Women of the Bible

 Before we even begin, however, I guess I should start by answering the question “Why Should We Study the Great Women of the Bible?”

-This is a great question, because sometimes it can feel like the men and women of faith in the Bible lived in a time so different from ours that we have little in common and little to learn.
+This is a great question because sometimes it can feel like the men and women of the Bible lived in a time so different from ours that we have little in common and little to learn.